galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 The YOLOv8n-seg model is a lightweight instance segmentation model trained on the COCO dataset (Common Objects in Context), which contains 80 everyday object classes such as person, bus, bicycle, car, dog, and more.
 These categories cover common scenes, making the model suitable for general-purpose detection and segmentation tasks.
 It’s ideal for quick testing, tutorials, or deployment on resource-limited systems.

-The class names file for this segmentation model is like:
+The proper class names file for this segmentation model is:
 ```
 person
 bus